I noticed the old stones for the first time properly

 There is moss on the south side of each one.
 The same moss as on the rocks by the shelter.
 There is something else on the north side of the larger stones that is not moss.
 A darker patch.
 The shape of the patch is not the shape of weather.
 It is the shape of something carved and then weathered.
 Letters, or marks, or both.
 I cannot read them from here.
 I cannot read them at all, I think.

 I cannot go look at them now.
 The light is going and my legs are not what I want them to be.
-I will go in the morning, or the day after.
+I will go when I can get there and back without falling apart on the slope.

 I am writing this down because I did not write it down this morning, and because if I do not write it down now I will keep failing to write it down.
 The line of stones is here.
 It is a thing.